mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ![Full Memoization](full-memoization.png)

-The optimization can be addressed by computing a more accurate model and just drawing the exact required line tangent to the nodes, so they don't overlap with the other content.
+The optimization can be addressed by computing a *more accurate model* and just drawing the exact required line tangent to the nodes, so they don't overlap with the other content.

 ### Order of Rendering

-By counting the time a node was drawn with full memoization and drawing it on top of the node in blue we can easily debug or follow the recursion process.
+By counting the time a node was drawn with full memoization and drawing that position on top of the node as a blue/purple counter we can easily debug or follow the recursion process.

-Recall that, as said above, the last nodes from the bottom are partially drawn more times later.
+Recall that, as said above, the last nodes from the bottom are *partially drawn* more times later.

 ![Drawing Order](drawing-order.png)